Key Points

 The IRS can also disallow the premiums from qualifying for the annual gift tax exclusion.

-If the insurance policy has a cash value, the cash value can be available to a spouse beneficiary for his or her health, education, maintenance, or support (if the trust so provides).
+If the insurance policy has cash value, it may be available to a spouse beneficiary for his or her health, education, maintenance, or support (if the trust so provides).

-When the insured dies, the trustee collects the proceeds and then administers and distributes them according to the terms of the ILIT.
+When the insured dies, the trustee collects the proceeds, administers them, and distributes them in accordance with the ILIT’s terms.

 Are the Premium Contributions to the ILIT a Taxable Gift by the Insured?